 Seize the Day, Saul Bellow “Along Broadway in the Seventies, Eighties, and Nineties, a great part of New York’s vast population of old men and women lives.
 Unless the weather is too cold or wet they fill the benches about the tiny railed parks along the subway gratings from Verdi Square to Columbia University, they crowd the shops and cafeterias, the dime stores, the tearooms, the bakeries, the beauty parlors, the reading rooms and club rooms.”
+The Man in the White Sharkskin Suit, Lucette Lagnado.
 10 Of Our Favorite Literary TED Talks From 2016.
 In 2015, our favorite literary TED talks covered everything from poems about prime numbers to fantastical book art.

 In 2016, we’ve got another great list of literary TED talks for your watching pleasure.
 From superheroes to commas to language, there’s a lot to love here.
 Christopher Bell: Bring on the female superheroes!
 I mean, yes.
+Just yes to all this.
 Library Journal's Best Books 2016.
 A Mighty Girl's Ultimate Guide to Girl-Empowering Graphic Novels for Kids.
 Amazon's Best Books of the Year: Critical Linking, November 16, 2016.
 We’re giving away a brand-new, top-of-the-line Kindle Voyage.

 Go here to enter for a chance to win, or just click on the image below.
 Amazon’s Best Books of the Year lists are here, and it’s a good-looking bunch.
+Actress Tika Sumpter says her mother was arrested and taken into custody on Monday — all because of a $10 late fee at her local library.
+I’m sorry, WHAT?
+Dreamed up by JK Rowling, quidditch is played in the Harry Potter novels by characters who fly through the air on broomsticks.
+The UK now has a Quidditch Premier League!
 8 Books with Queer Polyamorous Characters.
 We all know how important it is for readers of all kinds to see themselves reflected in the books that they read.